-Linda is a leading spokesperson, analyst and tactician for the Texas independent political movement.
+Linda is a leading spokesperson, analyst, and tactician for the Texas independent political movement.
 She has a long history in independent politics.
-She is proud to have played a part in gaining ballot access in 1988 for independent Lenora Fulani, the first woman and African American to get on the ballot for President in all 50 states.
-In the 90’s she served as the state organizer for the Reform Party of Texas, founded by Ross Perot.
+Linda is proud to have played a part in gaining ballot access in 1988 for independent Lenora Fulani, the first woman and African American to get on the ballot for President in all 50 states.
+In the 90’s she served on the national committee of Ross Perot’s Reform Party USA and as its Texas state organizer under Texas chair, Paul Truax.

 Following the demise of the Reform Party in 2001, Linda helped found the Independent Texans PAC.
-The PAC got its big break in 2005-6, when Carole Keeton Strayhorn, the Republican Texas Comptroller left the Texas GOP to run as an independent for Governor against Republican Governor Rick Perry.
-Linda wrote about is in "Divided We Stood."
-Perry squeaked by with 39% of the vote.
-Both independents for Governor, Carole and Kinky Friedman, split the indy vote but together came in second with 1.3 million votes!
+The PAC got its big break in 2005-6, when Carole Keeton Strayhorn, the Republican Texas Comptroller, left the Texas GOP to run as an independent for Governor against Republican Governor Rick Perry.
+Linda wrote about this in "Divided We Stood."
+Perry squeaked by with 39% of the vote, having lucked out with two independents for Governor in the race, Carole and Kinky Friedman.
+Democratic candidate, Chris Bell, came in second, but with a combined 1.3 million votes, Strayhorn and Kinky came in 2nd.

-In the City of Austin, Linda has played a leading role in citizen municipal petitions for campaign finance reform dubbed Austinites for A Little Less Corruption.
-The measure passed in 1997 with 72% of the vote.
-In 2008, a narrowly failed challenge to Austin subsidies of a luxury shopping mall -- The Domain -- let to a successful effort in 2012 to pass a citizens measure for geographic representation aka single-member districts, and the first (still only) independent citizens redistricting commission to draw the district lines.
+Linda has played a leading role in several citizen municipal petitions, including three significant efforts in the city of Austin.
+In 1997, a campaign finance reform measure called Austinites for A Little Less Corruption passed with 72% of the vote.
+In 2008, a narrowly failed challenge to Austin subsidies for The Domain, a luxury shopping mall, led to a successful effort in 2012.
+Austin's new voting system called "10-1" ushered in geographic representation, aka single-member districts, and the first in Texas (still only) independent citizens redistricting commission to draw the district lines.

-Linda has created a project of the League of Independent Voters (LIV) called Homegrown Petitions, to teach citizens how to petition for a vote of the citizens in any of Texas’ 350+ home rule cities.
+Linda has also created a LIV project called Homegrown Petitions, which teaches citizens how to petition for a public vote in any of Texas’ 350+ home rule cities.
+She collaborates with Barry Klein of Houston, a longtime advocate for homegrown municipal petition efforts.

-Linda is a leader in the central Texas battle to avert the “Californiafication of Texas Water Policy” — mass conveyance of groundwater for real estate development in areas with inadequate local supply.
-You can learn all about it at LIV’s water page The Big Squeeze.
+Linda is a leader in the central Texas battle to avert the “Californiafication of Texas Water Policy,” i.e., mass conveyance of groundwater for real estate development in areas with inadequate local supply.
+She has continued to spur Texas officials to take action to audit and cutback the controversial Vista Ridge "San Antone Hose" water pipeline.
+You can learn all about it at LIV’s water page, The Big Squeeze.

 Marie has been chair of Lavaca County Taxpayers, Inc. Her passion is to restore our state and country to a constitutionally limited government and to the republic for which it was founded.